mstksg/inCode/copy/entries/dependent-haskell-1.md

 <!-- TODO: examples of running -->

-If you're a normal programmer, this might seem perfectly fine.
-If you are a Haskell programmer, you should already be having heart attacks.
+If you're a non-Haskell programmer, this might all seem perfectly fine and normal, and you probably have only a slightly elevated heart rate.
+If you are a Haskell programmer, you are most likely already having heart attacks.
 Let's imagine all of the bad things that could happen:

+*   How do we know that we didn't accidentally mix up the dimensions for our implementation of `randomWeights`?
+We could have switched parameters and be none the wiser.

 *   How do we even know that each subsequent matrix in the network is "compatible"?
 We want the outputs of one matrix to line up with the